AI @ Delta Air Lines

 - Inc.com: Delta Just Announced Its Plan to Use AI to Solve the Worst Thing About Traveling

-- Delta News Hub: Delta unveils AI-powered travel journey with new multi-modal transportation options
+- Delta News Hub: Delta unveils AI-powered travel journey with new 'multi-modal' transportation options

-- Constellation Research: Delta Air Lines completes cloud migration with focus on AI and data-driven customer
+- Constellation Research: Delta Air Lines completes cloud migration with focus on AI and data-driven customer experience

 2024 Q4: no updates